 Does Ford Wellness Accept Insurance as Payment for MNT?

-In the meantime, you may see our nutritionists as an “out-of-network” provider.
+In the meantime, if you do not see your insurance company listed above, you may see our nutritionists as an “out-of-network” provider.
 If your insurance policy covers MNT, we can provide you with a “Superbill” which is a fancy itemized receipt that we provide specifically for cases like this.
 They are designed especially for insurance companies and HSA/FSA providers.
 In a case like this, you would initially pay for your appointment with us out-of-pocket.
 But after your appointment, we can provide a “superbill” to you that you can submit to your own insurance company or HSA/FSA provider for reimbursement.

 Sometimes your insurance may cover part, but not all of our fees.
 Sometimes you will be covered as long as you pay a co-pay.
 And other times, you aren’t covered until you’ve paid a certain deductible amount for the year.
 Sometimes your particular policy won’t cover MNT at all.
 All policies are different, so it’s important to call them before you schedule with us so that you can be informed about your potential financial obligations.